Student Loan Debt by Race

 Report Highlights.
 Student loan debt statistics among racial and ethnic groups reflect dramatic differences in financial health, habits, and resource availability from one community to the next.

-• Black and African American college graduates owe an average of $25,000 more in student loan debt than White college graduates.
+• Black and African American college graduates owe an average of $25,000 more in student loan debt than white college graduates.

-• Black and African American student borrowers are the most likely to struggle financially due to student loan debt making monthly payments of $289.
+• Black and African American student borrowers are the most likely to struggle financially due to student loan debt making monthly payments of $250.

 • Asian college graduates are the fastest to repay their loan debt and the most likely to earn a salary that exceeds their student loan debt balance.